ibm-cloud-docs/power-iaas/vpn-connections.md

 You can add an IPsec policy by using the `ibmcloud pi vpn-ipsec-policy-add` command.
 For more information on adding, viewing, updating, or deleting an IPsec policy by using CLI, see [VPN IPsec policy](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#vpn-ike-policy).

-This is the display of an example IPSec Policy:
+The display of an example IPsec Policy is as follows:

 ```Ibmcloud pi vpn-ips-policy befd77bd25a04c388c43ccb3973966be
 ID                        befd77bd25a04c388c43ccb3973966be